 I have been watching the playoffs but haven't been talking about it because bloggers who cover their teams every day can do a better job of informing people about the playoffs than I can this year.
 However, the off-season is my favorite time for blogging because that's when I do the bulk of my statistical analysis and that is where I feel I can contribute most to the Tigers blogosphere.

 In other baseball activities, I am currently doing a small piece for a book which will be published this winter.
 I'll let you know more about it as the project reaches a later stage.
 I am also working on my own book.
 For now, I'll just say that the book will be more about sabermetrics than about the Tigers.
 I'll give you more details as I come closer to completion which is going to take a while.

-With that in mind, I plan do many of the same analyses as I have in past years as well as some new ones.
+Despite the other projects, I plan to do many of the same analyses on my blog as I have in past years as well as some new ones.
 I will also do my best to keep up with the day to day news.
 This will include the following:

 - My usual sabermetric 101 type articles and analyses which I do in the fall in early winter.
 I've already started the runs created stuff.

 - The annual defensive rankings.
 This is my favorite project as it annually gets more hits than anything else I do.

 - I will continue playing around with the retrosheet pitch by pitch database again this year and hopefully find something new of interest.

 - An article or two on Tigers history.

 - updates on rumors, transactions, injuries and anything else that happens to the Tigers this off-season.